 1. Web scraping

 This is the process of extracting data from websites and forms the basis of techspert.io’s AI technology which trawls the internet to find the world’s leading experts.
-During the process of learning how to web scrape, I’ve learnt the fundamentals of HTML (the language used to write websites), and how to create code to efficiently find relevant data on the internet.
+During the process of learning how to web scrape, I’ve learned the fundamentals of HTML (the language used to write websites), and how to create code to efficiently find relevant data on the internet.

 2. Using Amazon Web Services (AWS)

 I found using AWS daunting at first because this was my first time running code on an EC2 instance, also known as a remote server, and I was unfamiliar with the architecture.
 However, the more I used it the more my confidence grew.
-By using AWS I’ve learnt new programming skills and feel more comfortable running code remotely.
+By using AWS I’ve learned new programming skills and feel more comfortable running code remotely.

 3. Natural language processing (NLP)

 NLP has been a great introduction to the field of machine learning.
-I’ve learnt how to perform semantic analysis on words which, explained simply, is the process of finding common themes in a text.
+I’ve learned how to perform semantic analysis on words which, explained simply, is the process of finding common themes in a text.
 Using NLP, techspert.io’s technology can pick up the commonality between concepts.
 For instance, 'radiology' and 'medical imaging' or 'MRI'.
 This comes in handy especially when we’re matching clients with experts.

 A helping hand